AK-47-D/cms/src/main/resources/static/manage/bower_components/bootstrap-colorpicker/README.md

 - You can read the [documentation here](https://itsjavi.com/bootstrap-colorpicker/)

 ## Contributing and reporting issues
 If you want to contribute to the source code or report issues and suggestions, please read the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines first.
-Some steps are mandatory in order to accept a Pull Request.
+Some steps are mandatory in menuOrder to accept a Pull Request.

 ## Credits
 Originally written by [Stefan Petre](http://www.eyecon.ro/)